timoly/yamaha-receiver-chromecast-listener/readme.md

 # Yamaha <> Chromecast two-way integration

-Quick project to act as a two-integration between supported Yamaha receiver and Google Chromecast.
+This app acts as a two-integration between supported Yamaha receiver and Google Chromecast.
 When spotify starts on a target chromecast device, receiver input & dsp program is set for music.
 When spotify stops receiver dsp setting is restored.
 When receiver input changes, spotify is stopped.